chaunm/node-actors-prototype/actors/logic/device-manager.md

     timestamp
   },
   params: {
+    // Left-blank to get all devices
-    // any query against key-value pairs a devices
+    // In the future, we may support queries against key-value pairs a devices }
-    // or left-blank to get all devices
-  }
 }
 ```